 Collaboration and networking with other institutions on digital literacy.

-The services of the DaSCH will be open to all researchers and projects in Switzerland which work in the the domain of the Humanities and have to deal with digital information.
+The services of the DaSCH are available to all researchers and projects in Switzerland which work in the the domain of the Humanities and have to deal with digital information.
 They are provided by the Digital Humanities Lab of the University of Basel (project leader) and by the University of Lausanne (plateforme technique du Laboratoire de cultures et humanités digitales) and include

 hosting and long-term curation of digital data relevant to the Humanities.